 You won’t become a millionaire working for us (or in most jobs in this industry) but we want our staff to be the best and believe our highly competitive package reflects this.

 All applicants must be over 18, in good health and well presented.
-You will need to be available for interview in London between November and March, and face-to-face interviews in london should it be deemed necessary.
+You will need to be available for online interview between November and March, and face-to-face interviews in london should it be deemed necessary.

 All the jobs can involve long and sometimes antisocial hours and are most definitely not a holiday.
 You must have a flexible approach – from time to time you may be required to undertake duties outside your normal role, and this may involve dirty and hard physical work.